rmagatti/auto-session/README.md

-  bypass_save_filetypes = nil, -- List of filetypes to bypass auto save when the only buffer open is one of the file types listed, useful to ignore dashboards close_filetypes_on_save = { "checkhealth" }, -- Buffers with matching filetypes will be closed before saving close_unsupported_windows = true, -- Close windows that aren't backed by normal file before autosaving a session preserve_buffer_on_restore = nil, -- should_preserve_buffer_fn, return true if a buffer should be preserved when restoring a session
+  bypass_save_filetypes = nil, -- List of filetypes to bypass auto save when the only buffer open is one of the file types listed, useful to ignore dashboards close_filetypes_on_save = { "checkhealth" }, -- Buffers with matching filetypes will be closed before saving close_unsupported_windows = true, -- Close windows that aren't backed by normal file before autosaving a session preserve_buffer_on_restore = nil, -- return true if a buffer should be preserved when restoring a session

   -- Git
   git_use_branch_name = false, -- Include git branch name in session name